UI 45x13x5 [M301] / N38 - badge holder

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
-It's also worth noting that tiny parts of these devices have the potential to be problematic in medical diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these magnets can complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.